 \subsection{Homology, Simplicial Complexes, and Persistence}

-Homology groups provide an algebraic structure for studying holes in a topological space.
-These holes are captured indirectly by collecting information on what surrounds them (i.e.~homology is concerned with studying the boundaries of holes).
+Homology groups provide an algebraic structure to study holes in a topological space.
+Such holes are captured indirectly by considering what surrounds them.
+In other words, homology is concerned with studying the boundaries of holes.
 The fundamental property underlying homology is that the boundary of a boundary is necessarily zero.
-The term algebraicity refers to group operations and maps that relate topologically-meaningful subsets of a space with one another.
-In discretizing a general topological space and studying its simplicial homology, the underlying object of study is a simplicial complex.
+Algebraicity of such a study refers to group operations and maps that relate topologically-meaningful subsets of a space with one another.
+In discretizing a general topological space in terms of simplices, and thus studying its simplicial homology, the underlying object of study is a simplicial complex.
 This is the context from which we work in this paper, and what will be described in detail in this section.

 A \emph{$k$-simplex} is the convex hull of $k+1$ affine independent points $v_0,v_1, \ldots v_k$, and is denoted by $\sigma = [v_0, v_1,\ldots, v_k]$.
 Examples of $k$-simplices are points, lines, and triangles.
-The $0$-simplex $[v_0]$ is the vertex $v_0$, the $1$-simplex $[v_0,v_1]$ is the edge between the vertices $v_0$ and $v_1$, and the $2$-simplex $[v_0, v_1, v_2]$ is the triangle bordered by the edges $[v_0,v_1]$, $[v_1, v_2]$ and $[v_0, v_2]$.
+The $0$-simplex $[v_0]$ is the vertex $v_0$; the $1$-simplex $[v_0,v_1]$ is the edge between the vertices $v_0$ and $v_1$; and the $2$-simplex $[v_0, v_1, v_2]$ is the triangle bordered by the edges $[v_0,v_1]$, $[v_1, v_2]$ and $[v_0, v_2]$.

 \begin{AppDefinition} A geometric simplicial complex $K$ is a countable set of simplices such that: \begin{enumerate}[1.] \item Every face of a simplex in $K$ is also in $K$; \item If two $k$-simplices $\sigma_1,\sigma_2$ are in $K$, then their intersection is either empty or a face of both $\sigma_1$ and $\sigma_2$. \end{enumerate} \end{AppDefinition}